gitomator/gitomator-classroom/README.md

    Specifies assignment name and handouts info ([see example](spec/data/assignment.yml))
  * `LOCAL_DIR` - A local directory where the handouts will be cloned.

+ > _Note:_ This command takes a `--context` option that specifies service
+ > providers, access tokens and other properties.
+ > Type `bin/clone_handouts --help` for more info.

 ----